kashansunday/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are the most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

 Remember to take breaks throughout the day to clear your mind and recharge.
 Also, don't be afraid to ask for help when you need it.
 There are many online resources and communities available to help programmers learn new skills and solve problems.
 Finally, always keep learning and improving your skills.
 The programming industry is constantly evolving, so it' s essential to stay up-to-date on the latest technologies and trends.

+# 2024-01-30
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+This applies to coding as much as it does to art or science.
+Strive to write clear, concise code that's easy to read, understand, and maintain.
+Avoid unnecessary complexity and over-engineering.
+A well-designed system with simplicity at its core often leads to more robust, scalable, and bug-free software."

+In essence, today's programming wisdom emphasizes the importance of writing simple, elegant code rather than convoluted and complex solutions.
+It encourages programmers to think critically about each line they write and consider the long-term implications of their design choices on maintainability and scalability.